Curveball Spin Direction

 - Curveball – Fast-PitchA curveball is a fast-pitch pitch thrown with lateral spin that causes the ball to break sharply to one side as it reaches the plate, disrupting a hitter's timing and eye-line.

-- Screwball Spin DirectionScrewball spin direction is the inward wrist rotation at release that produces a vertical-axis spin opposite to the curveball, breaking the pitch in toward a same-handed hitter rather than away.
+- Screwball Spin DirectionScrewball spin direction is the outward wrist rotation at release.
+This means the hand screwing away from the body, pinky leading.
+This means that produces a vertical-axis spin opposite to the curveball, breaking the pitch in toward a same-handed hitter rather than away.

-- Spin AxisSpin axis is the imaginary line around which a pitched ball rotates, determining the direction of movement — a horizontal axis creates vertical break (rise/drop), a vertical axis creates horizontal break (curve/screwball).
+- Spin AxisSpin axis is the imaginary line around which a pitched ball rotates, determining the direction of movement.
+This means a horizontal axis creates vertical break (rise/drop), a vertical axis creates horizontal break (curve/screwball).

 Related guides & benchmarks